 - Vacation home sales

-- Home Rented For At Least 15 Days With Major Personal Use — In this scenario, a home is rented for at least 15 days, but the owner's personal use exceeds the greater of 14 days or 10% of the rental time.
+- Home Rented For At Least 15 Days with Major Personal Use – In this scenario, a home is rented for at least 15 days, but the owner’s personal use exceeds the greater of 14 days or 10% of the rental time.
 With such major personal use, no rental-related tax loss is allowed.
 For example, consider a home that has personal use 20% of the time and is a rental for the remaining 80%.
 The rental income is first reduced by 80% of the combined taxes and interest.
 If the owner still makes a profit after deducting the interest and taxes, then direct rental expenses and certain other expenses (such as the rental-prorated portion of the utilities, insurance, and repairs) are deducted, up to the amount of the remaining income.
 If there is still a profit, the owner can take a deduction for depreciation, but this is also limited to the remaining profit.
 As a result, no loss is allowed, and any remaining profit is taxable.
 The interest and taxes from the personal use (20% in this example) are deducted as itemized deductions, which are subject to the normal interest and tax limitations.

 Unlike primary homes, second homes do not qualify for the home-gain exclusion.
-Any gain from a second home is taxable unless it served as the taxpayer's primary residence for two of the five years immediately preceding the sale and was not rented during that two-year period.
-In the latter scenario, the taxpayer does qualify for the home-gain exclusion, provided that he or she has not used that exclusion for another property in the prior two years.
-As a result, by the home-gain exclusion can offset an amount of gain that exceeds the depreciation previously claimed on the home; this amount is limited to $250,000 for an individual or $500,000 for a married couple filing jointly (if the spouse also qualifies).
+Any gain from a second home is taxable unless it served as the taxpayer’s primary residence for two of the five years immediately preceding the sale and was not rented during that two-year period.
+In the latter scenario, the taxpayer does qualify for the home-gain exclusion, if he or she has not used that exclusion for another property in the prior two years.
+As a result, the home-gain exclusion can offset an amount of gain that exceeds the depreciation previously claimed on the home; this amount is limited to $250,000 for an individual or $500,000 for a married couple filing jointly (if the spouse also qualifies).

 There are complicated tax rules related to the home-gain exclusion for homes that are acquired in a tax-deferred exchange or converted from rentals to primary residences.
 Homeowners may require careful planning to utilize the home-gain exclusion in such cases.